 In that way, if one region goes down, you can still perform migrations by using a migration source associated with a different region.

-See Migrate for Compute Engine locations for a list of supported regions.
+See Migrate to Virtual Machines locations for a list of supported regions.

 5. Configuring network access